ganyuke/go-mine-stats/README.md

 # go-mine-stats
-A Go-based API backend to access player statistics, inspired by [MinecraftStats](https://github.com/pdinklag/MinecraftStats).
+A Go-based API backend to constantly poll player statistics.
 In theory, compatible with any modded statistics (such as items) as well.
+Expects to be run directly on a file system, but can be Dockerized.

-**This project is in a barely usable state.
-Expect breaking changes often.**
+Cannot currently access through FTP.

 # Configuration
 All configuration is done through the `config.json` file found in the root of the project.